Node-Red-Tutorials/YT-Examples/README.md

 Making this node incredibly powerful.

 ## Dashboard
-Last but not least the `04_Dashboard` folder.
+Next the `04_Dashboard` folder.
 It includes a tutorial for every normal node in the Node-Red Dashboard.
 Including the `template` and `ui control` node.
 Further extending the basic functionality using the `table` node.

+## Communication
+Last but not least the `05_Communication` folder.
+In here we teach you how to communicate with the world in different ways.
+For example TCP.

 # Contact
-If you want to contact me, weather you have a problem with your Node-Red or you have a Video recomendation, either write a Comment on my YouTube Channel linked below or use the following email: noderedtutorials@gmail.com
+If you want to contact us, weather you have a problem with your Node-Red or you have a Video recomendation, either write a Comment on my YouTube Channel linked below or use the following email: noderedtutorials@gmail.com

 # Links
 [YouTube](https://www.youtube.com/@node-red-tutorials)